mimimoneydev/mimi.money/README.md

 ## License

-No repository-wide `LICENSE` file is present in this checkout.
+No repository-wide `LICENSE` file is present inhere.
 Do not assume permission to copy, redistribute, or operate the complete system beyond the rights granted by the project owners and the licenses of individual third-party dependencies or bundled components.

 ---